 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In 2016, there was an estimated number of 372,400 jobs in the United States for Nuclear Medicine Physician.
+In the United States, there were 372,400 jobs for Nuclear Medicine Physician in 2016.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Nuclear Medicine Physician by 2026.
 The BLS estimates 14,300 yearly job openings in this field.

 The states with the most job growth for Nuclear Medicine Physician are Arizona, Alaska, and Utah.
 Watch out if you plan on working in Connecticut, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.